jennapederson/building-a-static-website-with-aws-amplify/content/03_first_web_page/01_html/03_change_html_layout.md

 +++
-title = "Change HTML Layout"
+title = "Change the Layout"
 chapter = false
 weight = 3
 +++

 ### Create Blog Layout in HTML

-Let's turn that into a webpage with a simple blog layout.
+Let's turn that "Hello World" into a webpage with a simple blog layout.
 Copy the HTML below and paste it into your `index.html` file.

 ```
 <!DOCTYPE html>